LLNL/sundials/doc/ida/guide/source/Usage/index.rst

 tolerances (or directly specify the weights used in evaluating WRMS vector norms).
 Note that this call must be made after the call to :c:func:`IDAInit`.

-.. c:function:: int IDASStolerances(void* ida_mem, realtype reltol, realtype abstol)
+.. c:function:: int IDASStolerances(void* ida_mem, sunrealtype reltol, sunrealtype abstol)

    The function ``IDASStolerances`` specifies scalar relative and absolute tolerances.